 Freshman and Sophomore Coursework Descriptions

-LIBS 101: The Human Enigma (12 units in Fall Semester)
+LIBS 101: The Human Enigma (12 units)

 Drawing on material about small-scale societies, ancient Greek culture, and contemporary civilizations, this course concentrates—within a comparative framework—on the development of cultural values, the concept of human nature, the growth of self-awareness, and the emergence of scientific and abstract thought.

-LIBS 102: In Search of Self (12 units in the Spring Semester)
+LIBS 102: In Search of Self (12 units)

-This course focuses on the individual, exploring how personal history, unconcious processes, and political and historical environments shape the concept of self.
+"In Search of Self" focuses on the individual, exploring how personal history, unconcious processes, and political and historical environments shape the concept of self.
 This course develops a fuller understanding of these influences through scientific investigation, historical exploration and creative expression, employing materials drawn from biology, psychology, sociology, literature, history, politics and art.

-LIBS 201: Exploring the Unknown (12 units in the Fall Semester)
+LIBS 201: Exploring the Unknown (12 units)

-Exploring the Unknown is an investigation of the meaning and limits of knowledge with respect to the nature of the mind and physical reality.
+"Exploring the Unknown" is an investigation of the meaning and limits of knowledge with respect to the nature of the mind and physical reality.
 These issues are pursued through several different but interrelated fields of study, including literature, art, philosophy, comparative religions and science.
 The course considers Newtonian and quantum mechanical theories of physical reality, the religions of various cultures, and the functions of myth and religious language.
 The term includes a section focusing on the nature of human creativity.